humanmade/altis-media/docs/image-sizes.md

 This will *not* add a UI for these named sizes under Settings > Media.

-You can find more info at the [WordPress Developer Reference](https://developer.wordpress.org/reference/functions/add_image_size/) and [WordPress developer guide](https://developer.wordpress.org/themes/functionality/featured-images-post-thumbnails/#add-custom-featured-image-sizes)
+You can find more info in the [WordPress developer guide](https://developer.wordpress.org/themes/functionality/featured-images-post-thumbnails/#add-custom-featured-image-sizes)

-## Hooks and filters
+## Using The Custom Sizes

+Once you've defined custom image sizes, there are different ways you can use them.

+You can display a post thumbnail: `the_post_thumbnail( 'custom-size` )`

+You can display any uploaded image by its attachment ID: `wp_get_attachment_image_src( 1 , 'custom-size' )`

 ### `image_size_names_choose`